ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.rst

 Try a demo
 ^^^^^^^^^^

-With the environment sourced we can run executables built by colcon.
+With the environment sourced, we can run executables built by colcon.
 Let's run a subscriber node from the examples:

 .. code-block:: bash